 5. Optimize whenever possible

 Use whitespace to make the content look less cluttered.
 Most importantly, break the content up into small paragraphs that are easy to read.
-You can include images, graphics, and charts that further make the content easy to consume.
+You can include images, graphics, and charts that make the content easy to consume.

 6. Keep in mind the user’s mobile experience